Short Circuit (1986 film)

 Short Circuit is a 1986 American science fiction comedy film directed by John Badham and written by S. S. Wilson and Brent Maddock.
-The film's plot centers upon an experimental military robot that is struck by lightning and gains a human-like intelligence, prompting it to escape its facility to learn more about the world.
-The film stars Ally Sheedy, Steve Guttenberg, Fisher Stevens, Austin Pendleton and G. W. Bailey, with Tim Blaney as the voice of the robot named "Number 5".
-A sequel, Short Circuit 2, was released in 1988, directed by Kenneth Johnson.
+The film centers on an experimental military robot that is struck by lightning and gains a human-like artificial intelligence, prompting it to escape its facility to learn more about the world.
+It stars Ally Sheedy, Steve Guttenberg, Fisher Stevens, Austin Pendleton, and G. W. Bailey; Tim Blaney is the voice of the robot Number 5.

+Short Circuit was theatrically released in the United States and Canada on May 9, 1986, by Tri-Star Pictures.
+Despite receiving mixed reviews from critics, the film was a box office success, grossing $40.7 million against a $15 million budget.
+It earned three nominations, including Best Science Fiction Film, at the 14th Saturn Awards.
+The film's sequel, titled Short Circuit 2, was directed by Kenneth Johnson and was theatrically released on July 6, 1988.

 Plot

-NOVA Laboratory robotics experts Newton Crosby and Ben Jabituya have developed several prototype robots called S.A.I.N.T.
+NOVA Laboratory robotics experts Newton Crosby and Ben Jabituya have developed a robotic soldier called S.A.I.N.T.
 (Strategic Artificially Intelligent Nuclear Transport) for the U.S. military to use in Cold War operations, though they would rather seek peaceful applications of the robots.
 After a live demonstration for the military, one of the units, S.A.I.N.T.
 Number 5, is struck by lightning arcing through the lab's power grid.
-This scrambles its programming and makes it sentient, resulting in its escape from the NOVA facility.
+This scrambles the robot's programming and makes it sentient, resulting in its escape from the NOVA facility.

-The robot finds itself in Astoria, Oregon, and is found by Stephanie Speck, an animal caregiver, who mistakes him for an alien.
+The robot finds itself in Astoria, Oregon and is found by Stephanie Speck, an animal caregiver, who mistakes him for an alien.
 She takes the robot into her home, where she provides him with "input" in the form of visual and verbal stimuli, allowing the robot to improve its language skills.
 Stephanie continues to help the curious Number 5 robot learn about the world.
 She eventually discovers that Number 5 was built by NOVA, and contacts them about the lost robot.
-Nova's CEO, Dr. Howard Marner, orders Crosby and Ben to recover him, so they can disassemble and rebuild him.
-While waiting for NOVA to arrive, Number 5 learns about death when he accidentally crushes a grasshopper and concludes that if NOVA disassembles him, he will die, and escapes in Stephanie's food truck.
-However, NOVA uses a tracking device on Number 5 to corner him and deactivate the robot for return to the facility.
-During transport, Number 5 reactivates himself and removes the tracking device, and flees back to Stephanie.
+Nova's CEO, Dr. Howard Marner, orders Crosby and Ben to recover Number 5 so they can disassemble and rebuild him.
+While waiting for NOVA to arrive, Number 5 learns about death when he accidentally crushes a grasshopper.
+He concludes that if NOVA disassembles him he will die, and escapes in Stephanie's food truck.
+However, Number 5 includes a tracking device, which NOVA uses to corner and deactivate him for return to the facility.
+During transport, Number 5 reactivates himself, removes the tracking device and flees back to Stephanie.
+NOVA meanwhile offer a $25,000 bounty on the return of Number 5, which in turn attracts the unwanted attention of Stephanie's abusive ex-boyfriend Frank.
+He turns up at her house to try and capture Number 5, who defeats him and dismantles his car.
+Knowing that Frank will alert NOVA and the authorities, Stephanie and Number 5 go on the run in search of Crosby, to convince him of Number 5's sentience.